cbarkinozer/CSharpBootCamp/README.md

 # CSharpBootCamp
 Codes from Engin Demiroğ c# bootcamp.
 They do not belong to me.
-I saved them for educational purposes.
+I wrote them for educational purposes.